JellyJoe198/macros/ScreenGrab/README.md

 ## movement detector macro
  This is a macro  designed to make mining large areas in Minecraft easier.
 To use, Minecraft player must be facing exactly at -0.0 or 90.0 and point straight up, and hold the mining button (can be done in 1.14+ with the F3 + T trick).
+Run `MAIN masked movement detector.py` to start the macro, and then switch to the Minecraft tab.
+You could also use `OLD main basic movement detector.py` for a more basic version without masking, but it is not as reliable.
 Currently the best way to pause it is to press F3 because the program will detect changes in the numbers (memory, particles, ect) and not move.
  The mask_vertices file contains the regions on the screen that will be considered in determining if the screen is changing;
 It is designed for a 800x600 window in the center of my 1920x1080 monitor, so you may have to change the numbers around for different sized monitors.

 ### requirements